arch-based/sdisk/README.md

 Using the $PATH environment variable you can run it indirectly without typing in the whole path:

 ```
-$ s-sh
+$ sdisk
 ```

 ## Contributing

-You may contribute to `s-sh` by building, and making pull requests or opening an issue.
+You may contribute to `sdisk` by building, and making pull requests or opening an issue.

 ## License